A RIS-Based Vehicle DOA Estimation Method With Integrated Sensing and Communication System: Conclusions

 \section{Conclusions}

-The passive DOA estimation problem has been addressed in the proposed ISAC system with the RIS.
+The vehicle DOA estimation problem has been addressed in the proposed ISAC system with the RIS.
 The system model with the interference of wireless communication has been formulated.
-The atomic norm-based method has also been proposed for the DOA estimation with the interference removal, and the spatial spectrum has been estimated by the Hankel-based MUSIC method.
-Additionally, the optimization problem has been solved for the measurement matrix to remove the interference.
+The atomic norm-based method has also been proposed for the vehicle DOA estimation with interference removal, and the spatial spectrum has been estimated by the Hankel-based MUSIC method.
+Additionally, the optimization problem has been solved for the measurement matrix to remove interference.
 The estimation performance has been measured by the CRLB, which can be used to optimize the distribution of the sensing node.
 The simulation results have shown the advantage of the proposed method in the DOA estimation.
-Future work will focus on sensing methods with lower computational complexity.
+In the future work, considering the more powerful and efficient processors, we will focus on develop a more practical algorithm to improve the robust and improve the estimation performance, where more practical data will be collected to train and optimize the algorithm.

 \appendices